microsoft/TypeScript-wiki/Performance-Tracing.md

 Look hard enough and you'll be able to create a toy program that reproduces the performance issue you're seeing in your real code.
 We'd love to hear about it but, if you still can't share, the next step is to play around with alternate declarations and `any` type assertions until you've sped up the toy program.
 Then you can apply the same fix or mitigation to your real code.

-*Aside:* the [edge://tracing](edge://tracing) tracing controls are rather clumsy.
-An alternative is to open the trace in the F12 tools by clicking the Upload button on the Performance tab.
-This has much more modern navigation, but drops instant events (mostly used for errors in compiler traces) and possibly other features.